Thursday November 20, 2014, 14.00-18.00

 The aim of this Ethical Forum is to stimulate reflection on the following question:

-Will professors and universities become completely redundant in the near future as they can be replaced by MOOCs and Personal Computers?
+Will professors and universities become completely redundant in the near future as they can be replaced by Personal Computers and MOOCs ?